Keith Scholey

-Keith Scholey (born 24 June 1957 in Dar es Salaam, Tanzania) is a British producer of nature documentaries for television and cinema, and a former television executive.
-He is currently a joint Director of Silverback Films Ltd and Studio Silverback Ltd.
+Keith Scholey is a British producer of nature documentaries for television and cinema, and a former television executive.
+He is currently a joint director of Silverback Films Ltd and Studio Silverback Ltd.

-His recent credits include working as an Executive Producer on the Netflix shows Life on Our Planet and Our Planet II, as well as a Series Producer of the landmark Netflix series Our Planet, an Executive Producer of BBC series A Perfect Planet, The Mating Game, The Earthshot Prize: Repairing Our Planet, and a Director of the Netflix film David Attenborough: A Life on Our Planet.
+He has been an executive producer on the Netflix shows Life on Our Planet and Our Planet II, as well as a series producer of the Netflix series Our Planet an executive producer of BBC series A Perfect Planet, The Mating Game, The Earthshot Prize: Repairing Our Planet, and a director of the Netflix film David Attenborough: A Life on Our Planet.
 He also co-directed African Cats, Bears, and Dolphin Reef with Alastair Fothergill for Disneynature, and is also the executive producer of the series North America for the Discovery Channel.